hartym/LeanJS/README.rst

 And a few glue libraries (like react-redux and react-router-redux).

+Tests, coverage and linting:

+* ESLint with "JavaScript Standard Style" and a few addons to make it behave correctly with React.
+* Istanbul
+* Karma
+* Tape

 Directory structure:

-* bin: all scripts to help manage the project should go here.
+* bin: management and instrumentation scripts
-* build: where we build production releases.
+* build: production releases
-* config: all declarative configuration should go here, including webpack configuration.
+* config: declarative configuration, including webpack configuration.
-* src: all your application(s) source code belongs to there.
+* src: application(s) source code.
+* test: tape tests.

 Install